 The exams cover standard pre-calculus material.
 NO calculators, books, notes, or electronic devices of any kind are allowed at either exam.
 Consult this STUDY GUIDE for information about the topics covered by the exams.
 The 2015 exam is linked HERE.
-This (2018) is the first year that an exam has been designed specifically for placement into 141; the linked exam was used for both 141 and 161.
+The first year that an exam has been designed specifically for placement into 141 was 2018; the linked exam was used for both 141 and 161.

 The placement exam is only for students placed into MTH 140 or 141 that would like to take a higher course.
 Students satisfied with their placement should not take the exam.
 In case of a discrepancy or question, students are encouraged to speak with a representative of the Mathematics department at the Academic Open House during Orientation.

 For students with advanced credit (AP, IB, A-level, or transfer course), advanced credit rules take precedence according to the guidelines below.
 Students whose AP credit is not reflected on their CPPR placement should register for the course given by the chart below; no special math department approval is needed.

 - Regarding credit for Cambridge A-level examinations or a calculus course at another college, students must consult with a mathematics faculty member at Orientation to determine if credit is awarded.